Exiv2/exiv2/README-CONAN.md

 ### Profiles for Visual Studio

-Exiv2 can be build with any Visual Studio version with c++11 support: 2017 (version 15) or 2015 (version 14).
+Exiv2 can be build with any Visual Studio version with complete c++11 support: 2017 (version 15) or 2015 (version 14).
 You can create profiles in %HOMEPATH%\.conan\profiles with a text editor.
 For your convenience, we provide some conan profiles in `<exiv2dir>/cmake/msvc_conan_profiles`:

 ```